carlsteinhilber/pyxantech/README.md

 ## Running as a service
 - You're likely to want to run PyXantech as a system service so that it will launch as soon as the Pi is booted, will run unattended, and will even restart if it encounters issues
-  - Included in the project is a .service file all set to use, assuming you installed the project to the */home/pi/xantech* directory on the Pi (default installation, from above)
+  - Included in the project is a .service file all set to use, assuming you installed the project to the */home/pi/pyxantech* directory on the Pi (default installation, from above)
   - Just copy the .service file to the systemd directory, and register it as a service
 ```
-  pi@xantechpi:~ sudo cp xantech.service /lib/systemd/system/
+  pi@xantechpi:~/pyxantech $ sudo cp xantech.service /lib/systemd/system/
-  pi@xantechpi:~ sudo systemctl daemon-reload
+  pi@xantechpi:~/pyxantech $ sudo systemctl daemon-reload
-  pi@xantechpi:~ sudo systemctl enable xantech
+  pi@xantechpi:~/pyxantech $ sudo systemctl enable xantech
-  pi@xantechpi:~ sudo systemctl start xantech
+  pi@xantechpi:~/pyxantech $ sudo systemctl start xantech
 ```
 - You should now be able to point a web browser to the Pi's IP address, as above, and find the PyXantech interface (http://<*your pi's IP address*>:5000
 - Test that it launches on system reboot
 ```
-  pi@xantechpi:~ sudo reboot
+  pi@xantechpi:~ $ sudo reboot
 ```
   - wait a few minutes for the system to fully reboot, then try your web browser again
 - Enjoy